jimbojsb/adore/README.md

 $app->run();
 ```

+The order of operations for dispatching a request is roughly as follows:

+1. Create a new ```Aura\Web\Request``` object
+2. Create a new ```Aura\Router``` object and load it with the route definitions
+3. Route the request
+4. Create the appropriate action object using the supplied action factory
+5. Inject params, request, responder factory onto the action
+6. Call ```_init()``` on the action
+7. Dispatch the action, which should return a responder
+8. Invoke the responder
+9. Get the response object from the responder and send it to the client

 # Creating Actions & Responders
 Adore attempts to have a very small footprint on your code.
 It provides traits instead of interfaces or abstract classes so your application inheritance tree can be completely up to you.
 The traits that Adore provides are mainly for dependency injection and convenience.
 They are not strictly required as PHP cannot type check traits, but should you choose not to use them, you would need to implement their methods and properties manually.